ktaylor63/southeast/site/content/gulf-restoration/vision.md

 {{< figure class="photo-center" src="/images/pages/deepwater-horizon-tar-balls-at-bon-secour-nwr.jpg" alt="A US Fish and Wildlife Service employee in uniform wearing nylon gloves prods oil washed up on a beach with a stick." caption="Examining tar balls from the Deepwater Horizon oil spill that washed ashore at Bon Secour National Wildlife Refuge in Alabama.
 Photo by Lillian Falco, USFWS." >}}

-## Conservation Strategies
+## Conservation strategies

 The eight conservation strategies are to:

 - Use sound science;
 - Restore resources impacted by the Deepwater Horizon oil spill;
 - Create a network of public and private conservation lands;
 - Restore wetland and aquatic ecosystems;
 - Conserve prairies and forests;
 - Protect and restore coastal strand, barrier island and estuarine island habitats;
 - Conserve working lands; and
 - Manage lands and waters for sustainable populations of fish and wildlife.

-## Focal Areas
+## Focal areas

 The 16 high-priority focal areas are: Laguna Madre and Rio Grande River Valley; Coastal Bend; Austin’s Woods and Prairies; Chenier Plain; Mississippi River Delta, Coastal Wetlands and Barrier Islands; Atchafalaya River Basin; Mississippi Alluvial Valley; Northern Gulf Coast; Panhandle Beaches; Panhandle Lands; Apalachicola River Watershed; Big Bend Watershed; Southwest Florida; Upper Mississippi River Watershed; Rainwater Basin; and Prairie Potholes.